vtomasr5/mongodb-tools/README.md

 NOTE: This is a hard fork of https://github.com/percona/mongodb-orchestration-tools

 **Tools**:
-- **mongodb-healthcheck**: a tool for running Kubernetes liveness check
+- **mongodb-healthcheck**: a tool for running Kubernetes liveness and readiness checks

 ## Required